Kubernetes

 hostpath (default) docker.io/hostpath Delete Immediate false 7d5h

-In the above example the hostpath storage class is marked as default.
-The storage class(es) may have different names and/or may have more than one storage class, but there needs to be one marked as default.
+In the above example the hostpath is the default StorageClass marked by (default).
+The StorageClass(es) may have different names or there may be more than one StorageClass, but there must be at least one marked as (default).

-If the storage class is default, skip to the next step.
+If one of the StorageClasses is marked as (default), skip to the next step.

-However, if a default storage class is not set:
+However, if a default StorageClass is not present:

-• If running locally, consult the applicable Kubernetes documentation on how to set the default storage class.
+• If running locally, consult the applicable Kubernetes documentation to set the default StorageClass.

-• If running in the cloud, use the NuoDB storage chart to set up the default, where <provider> is amazon, google or azure.
+• If running in the cloud, use the NuoDB storage chart to set up the default StorageClass, where <provider> is amazon, google or azure.

 helm install nuodb/storage-class storage --set cloud.provider=<provider>